kojq/gal/README.md

 ## Features

-- Installs applications from Flathub
+- Installs applications from Flathub (if the `flatpak` package is already installed)
 - Installs fonts and tools from repositories
 - Enables core functions such as those found in DE settings